Cordless Rear Handle Circular Saw Competition Gets More Crowded… And That’s A Good Thing

 Technically, the 10 1/4-inch version is also a rear-handle design.
 If you’re looking for the best cutting capacity, it’s the way to go.

-We also check to see how closely the 0° abnd 45° cutline indicators are, though can change based on the kerf of the blade you’re using.
-Anytime you switch to a differnt blade model, make a couple of cuts in scrap material to make sure you know where the cut happens compared to previous blades you’ve used.
+We also check to see how closely the 0° and 45° cutline indicators are, though can change based on the kerf of the blade you’re using.
+Anytime you switch to a different blade model, make a couple of cuts in scrap material to make sure you know where the cut happens compared to previous blades you’ve used.

 We stopped testing runtime a while ago.
-In a typical working scenario, today’s brushless motor extend runtime beyond the amount of time it takes for a full recharge on a second battery.
-As long as you have an extra set to use, you can work without any more of an interruption than switching packs.
+In a typical working scenario, today’s brushless motors extend runtime beyond the amount of time it takes for a full recharge on a second battery.
+As long as you have an extra set to use, you can work without no more interruption than switching packs.